-If you do decide to go the turntable route, then you’ll need to also purchase the best DJ mixer.
-This is what the turntables will connect to and it gives the DJ total control over the effects, EQ and volume.
+If you do decide to go the turntable route, then you’ll need to also purchase a DJ mixer.
+This is what the turntables will connect to and it gives the DJ total control over the effects, EQ, and volume.

 DJ Quality Headphones

 Last of all, for the old school turntable setup, you’ll need to purchase a pair of DJ quality headphones.
 These will be used to mix between tracks and cue up tracks.

 Unlike headphones that are designed for the consumer or studio quality headphones, the DJ headphones are meant to replicate the treble and low-end frequencies that you would hear in a club.
 The headphone’s closed-ear design is meant to isolate sounds, making it easier for the DJ to hear in a noisy environment.

 There was a point in which CDs became the medium of choice, knocking out vinyl for a time.
 Back in the day, when CDs were dominating the market, they became the most popular option in a club setting.
 By using a USB stick or CDs, the DJ is able to easily mix and cue up tracks with the use of a jog wheel.

 They will also have access to a large LCD display screen that features information regarding tempo, cue points, frequencies, and much more.
 These days, in some scenes, CDJs are still more popular than turntables among the pros.